Federal Contractor Program

-The VETS-4212 Report are due on September 30, 2019.
-Federal contractors and subcontractors are encouraged to complete and submit the reports online through our website at: VETS-4212
+The VETS-4212 Report is due on September 30 annually.
+Federal contractors and subcontractors are encouraged to complete and submit the reports online through our VETS-4212 Reporting Application website.

 The Jobs for Veterans Act (JVA), enacted in 2000, amended the reporting requirements under VEVRAA by increasing the dollar amount of the Federal contract and subcontract that triggers coverage, and changing the categories of veterans that contractors and subcontractors are to track and report.
 The regulations at 41 CFR Part 61-300 implement the JVA amendments to the reporting requirements under VEVRAA, and require Federal contractors and subcontractors with a contract or subcontract of $150,000 or more to file a VETS-4212 Report.